-Junk journaling seems quite a natural occurence from the order of consumerism: the more we acquire, the more junk we have.
+Junk journaling seems quite a natural occurrence from the order of consumerism: the more we acquire, the more junk we have.

 Incidentally, (or is it just me?), many of the lovely ladies I encounter doing junk journals must be mothers (or maybe, I am just assuming they are, but they feel so motherly!
 There is something about us, believe me).
 It could be that mothers are really like nature: she finds ways to lessen the burden that humans produce, like wastes.